Your 2022 Kickstarter campaign will be a miserable failure…

 17 years later, he won the national championship.

-Jimmy’s dad believed in him, and I believe in you.
+Jimmy’s dad believed in him during both victory and defeat, and I believe in you.

 Success will come.